Assassination of Juvénal Habyarimana and Cyprien Ntaryamira: Rwanda

 At 9:18 pm, Presidential Guards whom a UNAMIR report described as "nervous and dangerous" established a roadblock near the Hotel Méridien.
 Several other roadblocks had been set up prior to the attack as part of security preparations for Habyarimana's arrival.
 The patrol of UNAMIR Belgian soldiers sent to investigate the crash site was stopped at a Presidential Guards roadblock at 9:35 pm, disarmed and sent to the airport.

 The para-commando brigade was ordered to collect bodies from the crash site and UN peacekeepers were prevented from accessing the site.
 Akingeneye was quickly recovered, but most of the corpses were damaged beyond immediate recognition.
 Habyarimana was identified lying in a flowerbed at about 21:30 on 6 April, while Ntaryamira was recognised at about 03:00 on 7 April.
 One Rwandan advisor was identified after his wife told the search party what clothes he had been wearing.
 The last to be identified were those of the French aircrew, discovered at dawn outside of the palace gardens.
 The bodies were taken into the Presidential Palace living room.
 Plans were initially made to take them to the hospital, but the renewal of conflict made this difficult and instead the two presidents' bodies were stored in a freezer at a nearby army barracks.
 Two French soldiers arrived at the crash and asked to be given the flight data recorder once it was recovered.
 The whereabouts of the flight data recorder were later unknown.
 The French military contacted Dallaire and offered to investigate the crash, which Dallaire refused immediately.

 A Rwandan colonel who called the army command about 40 minutes after the crash was told that there was no confirmation that the president was dead.
-About half an hour later, roughly 9:30, the situation was still confused at army command, though it appeared clear that the presidential aircraft had exploded and that it had probably been hit by a missile.
+About half an hour later, roughly 9:30, the situation was still confused at army command, though it appeared clear that the presidential aircraft had exploded and had probably been hit by a missile.
 News arrived that Major-General Déogratias Nsabimana, the army chief of staff, had been on the plane.
 The officers present realized that they would have to appoint a new chief of staff in order to clarify the chain of command and began a meeting to decide whom to appoint.
 Col. Bagosora joined them soon afterward.
 At about 10:00 pm, Ephrem Rwabalinda, the government liaison officer to UNAMIR, called Dallaire to inform him that a crisis committee was about to meet.
 After informing his superiors in New York City of the situation, Dallaire went to attend the meeting, where he found Bagosora in charge.